ptompalski/MDSAfforestationMonitoring/README.md

 For instructions on creating and activating environments, see the [`Quick Start Guide`](./notebooks/data_product_quickstart.ipynb).

+### GNU Make

+[GNU Make](https://www.gnu.org/software/make/) is a build automation tool that automatically determines which parts of a program or workflow need to be re-executed, based on file dependencies and modification times.
+It uses a `Makefile` to define rules and targets, making it easy to manage complex or repetitive tasks such as data processing, model training, and report generation.

+This project includes a `Makefile` to simplify tasks.
+See the [`Data Product Quick Start`](./notebooks/data_product_quickstart.ipynb) for further details.

+If GNU Make is not already available on your personal computer, see [this guide](https://www.gnu.org/software/make/#download) to download it.

 ## Rendering the Reports

 To generate any of the project reports as PDFs, run the following command in your terminal: